How can I get a copy of my application?

 I am having trouble uploading a document, what I am doing wrong?

-All documents must be in .pdf form.
-Other formats such as .doc or .jpg do not upload correctly.
+All documents must be in .pdf format.
+Other formats such as .doc, .tif or .exe do not upload correctly.
 If your document is not saved as a .pdf, you cannot upload it.

 Do I need a Certificate of Good Standing?